cactusflashes/portlandia/README.md

 ##### Update October 4th, 2023
 ###### Actually finished a lot of small changes between updates.
 I have a better merge system and a better live dev environment to test changes now.
 I scrapped my mobile UI for now, but I am going to retackle that this upcoming weekend.
 I'm actually hoping to have a first complete prototype complete before next week.
 Cheers!

+##### Update November 6th, 2023
+###### I hit a pretty big block about 2 weeks ago and haven't committed any code since then.
+More stressors have come up in my life, and I am working on a soul project in the meantime with some Swift.
+Will be back before the end of the year to finish this off.

 ## Stack
 #### SvelteKit for framework
 #### Netlify for deployment